Notgnoshi/cryptography/README.md

 * random_prime(bit_length)
 * number factoring with three methods
 * RSA (BigInt)
-* Quadratic Sieve factoring
 * Sieve of Sundaram
 * Wheel Factorization
-* Remove underscores from methods that should be private to allow serving documentation with `pydoc3`
 * GF(2^8) things...